-Additional definitions of terms can be found in the Leading Harvest Farmland Management Standard 2020.
+Additional definitions of terms can be found in the Leading Harvest Farmland Management Standard - Pasture and Livestock 2023.

-3.1 nonconformity

-non-fulfilment of a requirement

-3.2 major nonconformity

-nonconformity (3.11) that affects the capability of the management system to achieve the intended results Nonconformities could be classified as major in the following circumstances:
+- 3.1 nonconformity non-fulfillment of a requirement - 3.2 major nonconformity nonconformity that affects the capability of the management system to achieve the intended results Nonconformities could be classified as major in the following circumstances:

-- if there is a significant doubt that effective process control is in place, or that products or services will meet specified requirements; - a number of minor nonconformities associated with the same requirement or issue could demonstrate a systemic failure and thus constitute a major nonconformity. - 3.3 minor nonconformity nonconformity (3.11) that does not affect the capability of the management system to achieve the intended results
+- if there is a significant doubt that effective process control is in place, or that products or services will meet specified requirements; - a number of minor nonconformities associated with the same requirement or issue could demonstrate a systemic failure and thus constitute a major nonconformity. - 3.3 minor nonconformity nonconformity that does not affect the capability of the management system to achieve the intended results

-1 Please see section 7.2 for information on interim accreditation requirements.
+&lt;sup>1 Please see section 7.2 for information on interim accreditation requirements.